Large Star/Rose Extra Dimension with Small Leaves/Petals: Toy Model of Small Dirac Neutrino Masses

 \subsubsection{Separation of Variables}

-We want to solve the field equations by separation of variables and sum over all linearly independant solutions.
-We thus write the KK decomposition \eqref{KK_Psi_star_1} and expand $\nu_L$ as a linear superposition of the left-handed KK modes which are mass eigenstates:
+We want to solve the field equations by separation of variables and sum over all linearly independent solutions.
+We thus write the KK-decomposition \eqref{KK_Psi_star_1} and expand $\nu_L$ as a linear superposition of the left-handed KK-modes, which are mass eigenstates:

 with $a^{(b, \, n_b, \, d_b)} \in \mathbb{C}$.
-Indeed, the brane-localized mass term induces a mixing between the field $\nu_L$ and the KK modes of $\Psi_L$ obtained in Section~\ref{Dirac_field}.
-Here, we expand the fields $\nu_L$ and $\Psi_L$ in the same KK basis spanned by the $\psi_L^{(b, \, n_b, \, d_b)}$'s (the basis of the mass eigenstates).
-The reader can follow the discussion between Eqs.~\eqref{KK_Psi_star_1} and \eqref{orthonorm_KK-Phi_star}, we will use the same notations but we stress that, in Section~\ref{Dirac_field}, $\psi_L^{(b, \, n_b, \, d_b)}$ is an element of the KK basis without brane-localized mass term but here it is an element of the KK basis including the effect of the brane-localized mass term.
+Indeed, the brane-localized mass term induces a mixing between the field $\nu_L$ and the KK-modes of $\Psi_L$ obtained in Section~\ref{Dirac_field}.
+Here, we expand the fields $\nu_L$ and $\Psi_L$ in the same KK-basis spanned by the $\psi_L^{(b, \, n_b, \, d_b)}$'s (the basis of the mass eigenstates).
+The reader can follow the discussion between Eqs.~\eqref{KK_Psi_star_1} and \eqref{orthonorm_KK-Phi_star}, we will use the same notations, but we stress that, in Section~\ref{Dirac_field}, $\psi_L^{(b, \, n_b, \, d_b)}$ is an element of the KK-basis without brane-localized mass term but here it is an element of the KK-basis including the effect of the brane-localized mass term.
 Besides, the orthonormalization conditions \eqref{orthonorm_KK-Phi_star} for the functions $f_{L/R}^{(b, \, n_b, \, d_b)} \neq 0$ are replaced by

-The conditions on the 5D fields $\Psi_{L/R}$ become conditions on the KK wave functions $f_{L/R}^{(b, \, n_b, \, d_b)}$ by using Eq.~\eqref{KK_Psi_star_1}.
+The conditions on the 5D fields $\Psi_{L/R}$ become conditions on the KK-wave functions $f_{L/R}^{(b, \, n_b, \, d_b)}$ by using Eq.~\eqref{KK_Psi_star_1}.
 There is a new Kirchhoff junction condition on the $J/V$-brane from Eq.~\eqref{Kir_junc_mix_Psi}:

 Moreover, Eq.~\eqref{nu_ELE_5D}, with Eqs.~\eqref{Dirac_KK-Psi_star}, \eqref{KK_Psi_star_1} and \eqref{nu_L_sep}, gives:

 For $m_\psi^{(b, \, n_b)} \neq 0$, Eqs.~\eqref{JC_nu_Psi_wave_1} and \eqref{eq_a} together lead to: